stela2502/hmm_mapper/README.md

 # hmm_mapper

+**STOP USELESS!!!**

+This program was fun to try - but the results of this are JUST UNUSABLE!
+It does not find anythig interesting and I blame my failure to see this on IGblast to find IG genes in almost all reads :-D

+# And this is what I wrote before (assuming it would work):

 **hmm_mapper** is a tool designed to detect VDJ recombination events in DNA sequences using Hidden Markov Models (HMMs).
 While it is a work in progress, it aims to be a valuable component for mapping and analyzing VDJ sequences.

 ## What It Does